Mobile impurity coupled to correlated lattice bosons: Summary of main results

 \section{Summary of main results}

-Taken together, our results provide a unified microscopic picture of how a single impurity localizes in the two-dimensional Bose--Hubbard model when the impurity--bath coupling is attractive.
+Taken together, our results provide a unified microscopic picture of how a single impurity self-traps in the two-dimensional Bose--Hubbard model when the impurity--bath coupling is attractive.
 Along the interaction-driven trajectory in a fixed superfluid bath ($U_{\mathrm{b}}/t=13.3$), increasing $|U_{\mathrm{ib}}|/t$ drives a continuous winding-collapse crossover from a mobile light polaron with an extended dressing cloud, to a compact heavy polaron, and finally to a tightly bound multi-particle cluster.
-This evolution is captured consistently by the winding number estimator of the impurity, the real-space impurity-centered correlators $C_{\mathrm{ib}}(R)$ and cumulated bath-density deformation $\Delta N(R)$, and the quasiparticle parameters $E_{\mathrm{p}}$, $m^{*}/m_0$, and $Z_0$: the winding on the impurity is suppressed, the cloud contracts, the effective mass grows, and the residue is strongly reduced while the bath remains globally superfluid.

 In the Mott-insulating regime, incompressibility qualitatively reshapes the impurity physics.
-For sufficiently strong repulsive and attractive couplings, the impurity nucleates quantized vacancy- and particle defect, respectively: the impurity winding collapses, $\Delta N(R)$ saturates at integer values (e.g., $\Delta N_{\max}\simeq -1$ for a vacancy and $\Delta N_{\max}\gtrsim 1$ for a bound cluster), and the deformation becomes confined to within one or two lattice spacings.
-The impurity thus turns into a fully localized defect, and the Mott-insulating bath accommodates it by carrying an integer particle deficit or surplus in its vicinity, directly reflecting the incompressibility and interaction gap of the Mott-insulating background.
+For sufficiently strong repulsive and attractive couplings, the impurity binds into quantized vacancy and particle defects, respectively: the impurity winding collapses, $\Delta N(R)$ saturates at integer values (e.g., $\Delta N_{\min}\simeq -1$ for a vacancy and $\Delta N_{\max}\simeq 1$ for a particle defect), and the deformation becomes confined to within one or two lattice spacings.
+The impurity thus turns into a fully self-trapped defect, and the Mott-insulating bath accommodates it by carrying an integer particle deficit or surplus in its vicinity, directly reflecting the incompressibility of the Mott-insulating background.